0xb10ckdev/Aera-Vault-V2/README.md

 ### Deploy

-Prior to deployment, make sure you have provided private key in your environment.
+Prior to deployment, make sure you have provided private key or mnemonic in your environment.
+If private key exists, it uses the private key, otherwise, it uses mnemonic.
 And you should specify the parameters in configs.
 To do this, copy the example config files without the `.example` name in `/config` path.